starpit/webdriverio-6092/README.md

 npm test
 ```

-You should observe that the Spectron 10 tests pass, while the final
+You should observe that the Spectron 10 test passes, while the final
-Spectron 12 test hangs.
+Spectron 12 test fail.